aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

                 in: [ post, put, patch, delete ]
 ```

-Trying to parse with this new profile will raise a validation error for the endpoint with a `post` method.
+Trying to parse with this new profile will result in a validation error for the endpoint with a `post` method.

 ## 6. Logical constraints

-Logical constraints makes it possible to combine set of constraints using basic boolean logic operators like: `and`, `or` and
+Logical constraints make it possible to combine set of constraints using basic boolean logic operators like: `and`, `or` and
 `not`.

 - *and*: Combines a set of validation rules using a logical and